itscodenation/curriculum-15-16/units/9-HTML2/sessions/1-linkingPages/README.md

 `git commit -m "example comment"`
 `git push origin master`

-This project does not  have to be share with the instructors yet.
+This project does not  have to be shared with the instructors yet.

 #### Exit Ticket